series⚓︎

 Construct object.

-item_shape: shape of an item in the series.store_u: if False: only the current value is stored.kwargs: passed on to ndarrays.
+item_shape: shape of an item in the series.store_i: if False: only the current value is stored in.i.store_f: if False:.fis not created (analysis-only stats).kwargs: passed on to ndarrays.

 RollingArray